railsgirls/guides.railsgirls.com/_posts/2014-03-24-alternative-dev-environment.markdown

 #### Pasting text

-On Linux and Windows you won't be able to paste any copied code with the ordinary ctrl-v combination.
+On Linux and Windows you won't be able to paste any copied code with the ordinary <kbd>Ctrl</kbd>+<kbd>V</kbd> combination.
 Please use shift-insert instead, it should work.

 ### Login